Religion, Ethnicity, and Economy in the Roman East

 “Review of James M. Scott, BACCHIUS IUDAEUS: A Denarius Commemorating Pompey’s Victory over Judea,” Review of Biblical Literature 12/2016.

 “Exhuming the Concept of Class: Syrian Mortuary Practices and Class Differences in the Gospel of Matthew.”
-Society of Biblical Literature Annual Meeting – Social-Scientific Criticism of the New Testament program unit (Boston, MA).
-To be delivered on November 18, 2017.
+Society of Biblical Literature Annual Meeting – Social-Scientific Criticism of the New Testament program unit (Boston, MA), November 18, 2017.

 “Paul and Emperor Worship in Ephesus in the 50s CE.”
 Society of Biblical Literature Regional Meeting – Southwest (Irving, TX), March 12, 2017 (invited).